 We elected to be taxed as a REIT for U.S. federal income tax purposes beginning with our taxable year ended December 31, 2014.
 Provided that we continue to qualify and maintain our qualification as a REIT, we generally will not be subject to U.S. federal income tax on our REIT taxable income that is currently distributed to our stockholders.
 REITs are subject to a number of organizational and operational requirements, including a requirement that they currently distribute at least 90% of their annual REIT taxable income excluding net capital gains.
 We cannot assure you that we will be able to continue to comply with such requirements in the future.
 Failure to qualify as a REIT in any taxable year would cause us to be subject to U.S. federal income tax on our taxable income at regular corporate rates (and any applicable state and local taxes).
 Even if we qualify for taxation as a REIT, we may be subject to certain U.S. federal, state, local and non-U.S. taxes on our income.
 For example, for any business that we conduct through a TRS, the income generated by that subsidiary will be subject to U.S. federal, state and local income tax.
 GAJX Real Estate LLC is a wholly owned subsidiary of the Operating Partnership formed to own, maintain, improve and sell certain REO purchased by us.
-GA-TRS LLC ("Thetis TRS") is a wholly owned subsidiary of our Operating Partnership that owns our 19.8% equity interest in our Manager.
-We have elected to treat both GAJX Real Estate LLC and Thetis TRS as taxable REIT subsidiaries under the Code.
-On February 22, 2016, we received a private letter ruling from the Internal Revenue Service in connection with our income earned through the Manager.
-Currently, our interest in the Manager is held through a taxable REIT subsidiary and is subject to federal and state income taxes.
-The ruling affirmed that we can generally own the Manager indirectly through our Operating Partnership without the associated income impacting our applicable REIT testing requirements.
-Consistent with the ruling, we are currently exploring options for transferring our interest in the Manager to our Operating Partnership.
+GA-TRS LLC ("GA-TRS") is a wholly owned subsidiary of our Operating Partnership that owns our 19.8% equity interest in our Manager.
+We have elected to treat both GAJX Real Estate LLC and GA-TRS as taxable REIT subsidiaries under the Internal Revenue Code of 1986, as amended (the "Code").